 The last step that takes place in Berlo’s communication model is the receiver.
 The receiver receives the message and decodes it based on his understanding and knowledge.

-Therefore, the factors that can impact communication can be communication skills, culture, social background, knowledge, and attitude of the receiver.
+Therefore, the factors that can impact communication styles can be communication skills, culture, social background, knowledge, and attitude of the receiver.

 The next category of communication models is the interactive models.